john-clark/EnderCNC/docs/hardware.md

 | 12x | M3x6 | |
 | **Bearings** |
 | 2x | 688 bearings | If your E3P has these; otherwise buy 608ZZ |

+!!!
+Note
+    You can re-use 2 belt lengths from the Ender 3, but you still need one more ~350mm length.

+!!!
+Tip
+    You can re-use 3 limit switches from the Ender 3, if you want to cut them off the PCB's but you'll still be missing 1, so you need to order AT LEAST 1 more, it is probably easier just to buy a new set if you go with this option.
+The recommendation is to go with the endstop mod.

 ---